Skip to main content

 The only authType for GCP is SERVICE_ACCOUNT.

-The serviceAccountIdJson value in it's entirety is retrieved from the Service Account section of IAM & Admin in the google account.
-It contains multiple fields and handles all properties of the connection to the secret manager.
-An example looks like this:
+The serviceAccountIdJson value in its entirety is retrieved from the Service Account section of IAM & Admin in the Google account.
+This is done by creating and downloading a JSON key for the service account.
+Permissions to create this key must be enabled.
+The key contains multiple fields and handles all properties of the connection to the secret manager.
+Google documents the process here.
+An example of the JSON looks like this:

 CODE